 At the 100th Reunion the Hallman family laid out a giant family tree showing 4 generations of family members.

-The 113th Annual Reunion is scheduled for Sunday, August 18th.
+The 114th Annual Reunion is scheduled for Sunday, August 21st.
 Click on the Events tab for more information.
+Details subject to change.

 The Hallman Family Crest

 The second page of the genealogy document compiled by Dr. David Hendricks Bergey. who married a Hallman and was one of the first genealogists for the Association.